 So Tiger Roll shouldn’t have been successful in the Grand National by all accounts, but he won the assignment not once but twice in consecutive years – an extraordinary achievement.

-Sadly, the pandemic prevented him from attempting the hat-trick that would have equalled Red Rum’s record….we’ll now never know what might have been.
+Sadly, the cancellation of the race in 2020 prevented him from attempting the hat-trick that would have equalled Red Rum’s record….we’ll now never know what might have been.

 Blackmore Smashes the Glass Ceiling